Theodora (Handel)

 Theodora (HWV 68) is a dramatic oratorio in three acts by George Frideric Handel, set to an English libretto by Thomas Morell.
-The oratorio concerns the Christian martyr Theodora and her Christian-converted Roman lover, Didymus.
+The oratorio concerns the Christian virgin martyr Theodora and Didymus, a Roman soldier, who has secretly converted to Christianity, risks his life to help her, and ultimately shares in her martyrdom.
 It had its first performance at Covent Garden Theatre on 16 March 1750.
 Not popular with audiences in Handel's day, Theodora is now recognised as a masterpiece.
 It is usually given in concert, being an oratorio, but is sometimes staged.

 Context, analysis, and performance history

 Handel wrote Theodora during his last period of composition.
 He was sixty-four years old when he began working on it in June 1749.
 He had written the oratorios Solomon and Susanna the previous year.
 Theodora would be his penultimate oratorio.

-Theodora differs from the former two oratorios because it is a tragedy, ending in the death of the heroine and her converted lover.
+Theodora differs from the former two oratorios because it is a tragedy, ending in the death of the heroine and her converted companion.
 It is also Handel's only dramatic oratorio in English on a Christian subject.